 Be sure to visit the Museum Gallery at Whalehead.
 It’s stocked with 1920s-inspired gifts and Whalehead souvenirs such as picture frames, jewelry and ornaments made from the original copper roof plus books, postcards, memorabilia and educational toys and games for kids.

 Whalehead sits on 39 acres of pristine soundfront property providing bike paths, a public boat ramp and areas for picnicking, fishing and crabbing, and is located in Historic Corolla along with the Outer Banks Center for Wildlife Education and next to the Currituck Beach Lighthouse.
 The grounds of Whalehead are perfect for a relaxing afternoon outdoors away from the beach and are available to rent for weddings and receptions as well as for corporate events and family reunions.

 - 610 Currituck Clubhouse Road

 - (252) 489-2020

-There was a time when you could look out your rental cottage window and see wild horses traveling in herds and maybe eating your grass, but, for the good of the horses, that is no longer so.
+There was a time when you could look out your rental cottage window and see wild horses traveling in herds and maybe eating your grass.
+But, for the good of the horses, that is no longer so.
 The wild horses were relocated to the four-wheel-drive area north of Corolla, so you must have an off-road vehicle if you want to see them.
 Wild Horse Adventure Tours can be your guide!
 They have two ways to get you into horse country.
 First is an enclosed 4x4 mini coach with A/C driven by one of their seasoned guides, and the second is in a custom open-top vehicle also driven by one of their guides.
 The guides at Wild Horse Adventure Tours know exactly where to look for the horses, they know how to drive in the sand and they know a lot about the history of the area, making for a much more enlightening trip on your part.
 They’ll also point out snakes, shore birds, plants and interesting natural aspects of this ocean-side environment as well as interesting tales about the folks who live here.
 They run many scheduled trips per day and operate year round, so call to get all the details and make a reservation.
 Horse sightings are guaranteed or they will refund your money.